 EuroMillions Draw Timeline

-Entries close at 7:30pm GMT (8:30pm CET) on Tuesdays and Fridays, meaning that you can take part up until around half an hour before the draw takes place.
-All entries must be purchased before the deadline or they will not be valid for the upcoming draw.
+The deadline for buying EuroMillions tickets is 7:30pm in the UK, meaning that you can take part up until around half an hour before the draw takes place.
+All entries must be purchased before this time or they will not be valid for the upcoming draw.

-The cut-off time is the same for everyone online and in all retailers, so there will be no flexibility even if you miss the deadline by a few seconds.
-Once sales have closed, the draw will then take place before tickets for the next game become available.
+The cut-off time is the same for everyone online and in all retailers, so there will be no flexibility even if you miss it by a few seconds.
+Ticket deadlines vary across the different participating countries, ranging from 6:30pm CET in Austria to 8:30 CET in Spain.
+Go to the Rules page to find out each one.

 You can find out if you are a winner as soon as the numbers have been drawn.
 As long as you have matched at least two main numbers, you know you will be due a prize.
 If you have matched all five main numbers and both Lucky Stars, you are a jackpot winner.